cviorel96/Voronoi-Based-Algorithm-for-Endothelial-Cell-Detection/README.md

 Cell detection algorithm with Voronoi Tessellation for microscopy images of endothelial cells.

-Press here for code: [Python Code](https://github.com/cviorel96/Voronoi-Based-Algorithm-for-Endothelial-Cell-Detection/blob/main/VoronoiFinal.py)
+Script can be accessed at: [Python Code](https://github.com/cviorel96/Voronoi-Based-Algorithm-for-Endothelial-Cell-Detection/blob/main/VoronoiFinal.py)